Pi4J/pi4j.github.io/content/getting-started/crowpi/develop-with-intellij.md

 {{< figure link="/assets/getting-started/crowpi/intellij-start-firstapplication.jpg" caption="Start the application" caption-position="center" caption-effect="fade" >}}
 {{< /gallery >}}

-It immediately opens that Run Fensterby IntelliJ.
-It takes a moment and some text is displayed on the command line.
+It immediately opens the "Run" window in IntelliJ IDEA.
+It takes a moment, and some text is displayed on the command line.
-After a few seconds the output stops and it looks like this:
+After a few seconds the output stops, and it looks like this:

 {{< gallery >}}
 {{< figure link="/assets/getting-started/crowpi/intellij-run-example.jpg" caption="Run Output in IntelliJ" caption-position="center" caption-effect="fade" >}}
 {{< /gallery >}}

-A number can now be typed in here according to the instruction and with Enterbeeing confirmed.
+A number can now be typed in here according to the displayed list (+ Enter.
 The corresponding sample application is then executed.
 If there are still error messages in the command line, it is worth checking the network connection of the computer and the Raspberry Pi again.
-There are also some tips and tricks for troubleshooting in the troubleshooting section of this tutorial.